Lexus NX300h Valuation: 171 used car listings analysed

 Expensive

-Are you interested in purchasing a used hybrid car?
-The Lexus NX300h is a great pick.
-On AutoUncle, you can find 248 used Lexus NX300hs for sale in the UK compiled from numerous dealership websites and online marketplaces.
+Seeking the best value on a second-hand car?
+The Japanese Lexus NX300h is a popular decision.
+In total, there are 156 used Lexus NX300hs for sale on AutoUncle in the UK collected from various dealership websites and online marketplaces.

-What fuel configurations can I choose from for the Lexus NX300h?
+What are the fuel options for the Lexus NX300h?

-If you drive mostly short distances, range is not crucial - so electric, plug-in or petrol are obvious choices.
-For daily long journeys, electric cars make the most sense if you can charge easily.
-If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
+If you mostly drive short trips, electric cars, plug-in hybrids or petrol cars may be relevant.
+For longer daily commutes, a modern electric car is often suitable - especially if you can charge at home or at work.
 For those who drive long distances and don't have access to charging, diesel cars can still be an option.
-It's important to consider that in some countries, diesel engines with high emissions are prohibited from entering cities.
+Remember that diesel engines with high emissions are prohibited from entering cities in various countries.

 Advantages of purchasing a pre-owned hybrid car

 3. Fuel efficiency: Known for their fuel-saving qualities, hybrid cars combine a petrol engine with an electric motor.
-This economical use of fuel can bring about significant savings in fuel costs over time.
+Such efficient performance can lead to notable savings in fuel costs over a period.

-5. Government incentives: Lower CO2 emissions from hybrid vehicles often lead to reduced road tax in the UK.
-In some areas, like central London, hybrids may qualify for reduced or no congestion charges, determined by their emission levels.
+5. Government incentives: In the UK, road tax is often lower for hybrid vehicles due to their lower CO2 emissions.
+In certain regions, such as central London, hybrids might be eligible for reduced or no congestion charges, determined by their emission levels.

 On AutoUncle, the Lexus NX300h is exclusively offered in the SUV body style.
-SUV stands for Sport Utility Vehicle.
-Out of all the cars on the market today, this is among the most popular, and with its versatile style and higher-than-usual ride height, it’s not hard to see why.
+SUV is short for Sport Utility Vehicle, and this is easily one of the most popular cars on the market today.
+The style is versatile, and the ride height is higher than traditional cars, which is a key selling point.

 • Nissan Qashqai